syncfusion-content/winui-docs/winui/Calendar-DateRange-Picker/Week-Numbers.md

 ---
 layout: post
 title: Week numbers in WinUI Calendar DateRange Picker control | Syncfusion
-description: Learn here all about week number feature of the WinUI Calendar DateRange Picker (SfCalendarDateRangePicker) control and much more.
+description: Learn here all about week numbers feature of the WinUI Calendar DateRange Picker (SfCalendarDateRangePicker) control and much more.
 platform: WinUI
 control: SfCalendarDateRangePicker
 documentation: ug
 ---

-# Week number of the WinUI Calendar DateRange Picker
+# Week numbers of the WinUI Calendar DateRange Picker

-This section describes about the week number in [Calendar DateRange Picker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html) control.
+This section describes about the week numbers in the [Calendar DateRange Picker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html) control.

 ## Enable week numbers

-You can show week numbers for each week in the dropdown calendar of [Calendar DateRange Picker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html) control by setting the value of[ShowWeekNumbers](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDateRangePicker_ShowWeekNumbers) property as **true**.
+You can show week numbers for each week in the drop-down calendar of [Calendar DateRange Picker](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html) control by setting the value of the [ShowWeekNumbers](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDateRangePicker_ShowWeekNumbers) property as **true**.
 By default, the value of `ShowWeekNumber` property is **false**.

-N> You can change the value of [WeekNumberRule](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDateRangePicker_WeekNumberRule) property with the [CalendarWeekRule](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.calendarweekrule?view=net-5.0) and you can also add any prefix or suffix characters to **#** for `WeekNumberFormat` property.
+N> You can change the value of the [WeekNumberRule](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDateRangePicker_WeekNumberRule) property with the [CalendarWeekRule](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.calendarweekrule?view=net-5.0) and you can also add any prefix or suffix characters to **#** for the `WeekNumberFormat` property.

 {% tabs %}
 {% highlight xaml %}